_____ Piet Mulders _____

 strong interactions which is part of the Standard Model of particle physics.

-In the field of hadron physics he made significant contributions to studies
+In the field of hadron physics he contributed to studies

 on multiquark hadrons, chiral quark models and Skyrme models as well as on